ibrahim-s/bookLibrary/readme.md

 *	First open the main dialog pressing on the default or assigned gesture to the addon.
 *	You will be standing on the list of libraries, choose one, and press enter.
+*	If the list is empty, tab and add a library, and Tabing again you can Rename a library or remove it.
-*	A dialog for that library will open, showing all books(title by author) in it in a list .
+*	Pressing enter on it, a dialog for that library will open, showing all books(title by author) in it in a list .
-*	Tabing on that dialog you can access the about of the book, size, download link, and another link if found.
+*	Tabing on that dialog you can access the about of the book, size, download link, and other links for the book if found.
 *	Stand on the book you want in this dialog, and press the context menu.
 *	From there you can add, edit, remove a book or all.
-*	Moreover from there you can sort the books, by either title or author.
+*	Moreover, from there you can move book to another library, and sort books, by either title or author.
-*	If you want to download a book with the default or first link, just stand on it and press ente.
+*	If you want to access a book with the default or first link, just stand on it and press ente.
-*	If you want to download it with the second or another link, tab to that another link and press enter on it.
+*	If you want to access it with one of the other links, tab to the other links window, stand on the link, and press enter on it.
-*	Lastly do you want to export any library as html file, Yes you can
+*	Lastly do you want to export any library as html or json file, Yes you can
-*	Stand on the library you want to export and press the contact menu, arrow down once to Export library as html and press enter.
+*	Stand on the library you want to export and press the contact menu, arrow down once to Export library as, choose html or json, and press enter.
 *	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.
 *	That's it, an information message will be displayed telling you that the library has been exported, congratulations.

+### Changes for version 2.2.1 ###

+*	Now from the main dialog, you can add, Rename or remove any library.
+*	Type of data files has been changed from pickle to json.
+*	Now url2 control has been fchanged to multi edit control for other links related to the book.
+*	Minumum tested versionis change to 2019.3, dropping support for python2.
+*	Last tested version has been updated, making the addon compatible with NVDA 2024.1.

 ### Changes for version 2.2 ###